 1. Track Your Time

 Time tracking for freelancers is often overlooked, especially by creatives.
 It can be easy to get sucked into working on a single project all day until it’s done, even if that means staying up until you see the sunrise the very next day.

 Consider investing in a CRM time tracking tool like one of the ones mentioned above, or even use the stopwatch on your phone if you want to get on top of time management for freelancers.

-This is pertinent because then you can see if you are actually spending too much time on a project that you might not be getting a whole lot of money for.
+This is pertinent because then you can see if you’re actually spending too much time on a project that you might not be getting a whole lot of money for.
 Or, if you’re simply taking too long to finish a task.

 2. Take Breaks

 If you were working in an office, you’d be taking advantage of your breaks so that you could stop and chat with your coworkers for 15 minutes.
 So, don’t forget to take breaks while being a freelancer either!
 This is one of the most overlooked time management tips for freelancers.

-Some of the best ways to spend breaks are on a walk around your neighbourhood, calling a friend, or even taking a quick power nap.
+Some of the best ways to spend breaks are to walk around your neighbourhood, call a friend, or even take a quick power nap.
 If you really want to remind yourself to take breaks, consider using the Pomodoro Method, in which you work for 25 minutes and then take a 5-minute break, then start over!

 3. Give Yourself Set Working Hours